 Yes, even you!

 I bet you have great stories!

 You want to tell that story.
-Maybe it's the story of your life, or that novel you’ve been trying to write for years.
-Maybe it's short stories or poetry.
+Maybe it's the story of your life, that novel you’ve been trying to write for years, or maybe short stories or poetry.
 Whatever it is, whenever you try to write it, you freeze.

 You find yourself staring at that blank page or maybe a blinking cursor for a long time.
 You conclude that you're not a "writer" and you stand up and walk away.
 Again.

 What if it's not "writer's block"?

 What if the thing that's holding you back isn't a block at all?

 What if it's just that there's this snarky little voice in your head giving you (unsolicited) "feedback" every time you try to write anything.

 Your story isn't very interesting.
 Nobody would ever want to read it.